Appleseed/learn/docs/portal/install/upgrade.rst

 Manual Upgrade
 --------------

-* Backup your website / portal directory as a zip.
+* Backup your site directory as a zip.
 * Backup your custom application database if your instance has custom modules.
 * Backup your portal SQL database using SQL Server Management Studio.
 * Make sure you have completed the above two steps BEFORE proceeding.